Learn how to set up airdrops on Bonfire and read up on use cases to help onboard more people into your community.

 Once all the steps have been executed you will be redirected to your airdrops home page where you will be able to see all your active (and past) airdrops.

-- Make sure you have enough funds in your escrow balance
+- Make sure you have enough funds in your wallet for airdrops and gas fees

 - Name your airdrops something recognizable so that you can keep track of your most successful ones - you may want to create a habit out of those